rockstardotb/django-customizable-blog/README.md

     python manage.py makemigrations
     python manage.py migrate

 ## In order for the background images to display in the admin portal, we need to do a couple of things.
-First, tell Django where to find the images by adding the following to the website/settings.py:
+First, tell Django where to find the images by adding the following to the bottom of website/settings.py:

     STATICFILES_DIRS = [
             os.path.join(BASE_DIR, "static"),